SERVING CLIENTS IN ALEXANDRIA, louisiana and mandeville AND THE SURROUNDING AREAs

 THE LONG TERM CARE DILEMMA

-A proper estate plan can help to supplement long term care insurance and in many cases allow you to qualify even without long term care insurance, as long as you meet the requirements.
-Good planning is key to getting you qualified.
+A proper estate plan using a good Elder Lawyer can help to supplement long term care insurance and in many cases allow you to qualify even without long term care insurance, as long as you meet the requirements.
+Good Elder Law planning is key to getting you qualified.

 Clients are frequently confused over the differences between Medicare and Medicaid.
 Though their names are very similar, the programs are quite different.
 Medicare is an “entitlement” program, a federal health insurance program in which most people enroll when they turn 65 years old.
 There are no financial qualification rules.
 Medicare has two primary parts: Part A and Part B.

 Medicare Part A covers in-hospital care, extended care after a hospital stay, some home health care services, and hospice services.
 The rules for nursing home coverage are very strict and, in fact, Medicare pays for less than nine percent of nursing home care in this country.

 Medicaid is a joint federal-state program subject to certain federal requirements, each state implements its own regulations on how the program is managed.
 Medicaid is not an “entitlement” program like Medicare, but rather a form of welfare.
 Medicaid eligibility is determined after the proper application is submitted to the state.
 There are many Medicaid programs available in Louisiana, from basic medical coverage to nursing home programs.

 We assist seniors and their families in making the tough decisions regarding long-term care planning, including whether Medicaid eligibility may be an option.
 With proper Elder Law and Medicaid Asset Protection planning you may qualify.

 SENIOR HOUSING OPTIONS